 Now let us imagine that you are conceptualizing your next presentation.
 Your storyboarding may happen on a computer, or even a tablet or a phone.
 Like anything in life, this process has both pros and cons.
-One advantage of using computers or tablets to do storyboarding is the huge time savings that happen even with a simple copy and paste.
+One advantage of using computers or tablets to do storyboarding is the the time saved with simple technology such as copy and paste.
 Ironically, that copy and paste may stop you from thinking better, improving your words, and reinventing stories!

 And of course as discussed earlier, electronic as opposed to analog storyboarding fails to fulfill your sense of touch and vision.
 After all, a strong sheet of Gorilla Glass is completely devoid of texture.
 Even then, electronic storyboarding is not always a bad idea, at least if you ensure that you use it only at the end of the storyboarding process.

 So is texture really important?
 What's the relation between texture and storyboarding?
 This relation has everything to do with how the human brain works.
-One way in which your hand communicates with your brain is through texture -- and that feel of texture is completely absent with an electronic storyboard.
+One way in which your hand communicates with your brain is through texture and that feel of texture is completely absent when you use an electronic storyboard.
 Enter the analog storyboard!
-An analog storyboard is no fancy device, and that may be its biggest advantage -- most of the time, this simple analog storyboard translates to a piece of paper.
+An analog storyboard is no fancy device, and that may be its biggest advantage.
+Most of the time, this simple analog storyboard translates to a piece of paper.
 Fortunately, even the smoothest paper has some texture, at least on its edges.

 Texture has always been known to stimulate the brain.
 In fact, texture is the main concept that works behind the scenes in Braille, a language you can feel rather than see.
 The human brain can respond very well to texture.

 Braille is completely based on the texture capabilities of the brain